JoeAxelrod/smart-todo-ai/README.md

 3.  **Pull the Ollama AI Model (Gemma):**

         docker compose exec ollama ollama pull gemma:2b

+*note that the model will take time to "warm up" on the first few requests.*

 4.  **Start Adminer (optional, DB management):**